g-leech/argmin-gravitas/_posts/2021-04-23-trompettes.markdown

 </center>
 <br>

 My favourite album from 2005 is almost completely ungoogleable. <a href="#fn:2" id="fnref:2">2</a> As far as I can tell it's the sole work of [Joe Tucker](https://www.imdb.com/name/nm2542687/), very slightly better known for [National School](https://open.spotify.com/artist/7BfjDBtJNTpuTgiH8vJ8Sf) and better known for [his](https://www.bbc.co.uk/iplayer/episodes/b08brzh8/witless) [comedy](https://www.youtube.com/watch?v=7bjKPnt-NR8) [scripts](https://vimeo.com/joetucker82).
-(There's a little bit of extra backing vocals on Track 1 and 16.)
+(His brother plays the cornet in a skit and there's a little bit of extra backing vocals on Track 1, 3, 16.)

 <a href="{{yt}}">It's incredibly _generous_</a>.
 20 top-grade melodies - more than one per track, one per minute! - with moving lyrics and bizarrely good production.
 I'm probably grading on a curve because it's a shoestring labour of love, but I really do love it. (_[The Copyright to Life](https://www.youtube.com/watch?v=SLPu3kWgSzI&list=PLhdvJ4ld4_Ec9wawrK20wue-5Y92aDwqL&index=5)_ has played at random in my head about once a month for 10 years.)

 Most people's lyrics are very general, but I love the hyperspecific - particular [objects](https://themountaingoats.fandom.com/wiki/Golden_Boy), particular idioms, particular moments, particular [people](https://halfmanhalfbiscuit.uk/mcintyre-treadmore-and-davitt-1991/everythings-aor/).
 And almost no-one covers the [deadening language](https://www.youtube.com/watch?v=yJnJS71lNzY) of the bureaucracies that almost all of us live inside - "transferable skills", networks, forms, house prices, liabilities.
 Tucker does, and so brings in the dread and glory of actual life.

-> Look in the houses, see them blowing tongues of red:<br>
+> Look in the houses, see them glowing tungsten red:<br>
-Designers, teachers, labourers, brute others, architects.<br>
+Designers, teachers, labourers, brutalist architects.<br>
 I can hear the breath on your lips, the blood in my head.<br>
 Someone speaks a house price that dare not be said.

 It's normal to not exactly fit your life, and so normal things can express that.

-The arrangement is twee: the two most prominent voices are xylophone and Casio organ.
+The arrangement is twee: the two most prominent voices are xylophone and Hammond organ.
 If you're not paying attention you might think the lyrics are twee ("_I want to eat vegetables, save the meat for the heavy-hearted_").
 It also borrows melodies from [church](https://www.youtube.com/watch?v=rZn59OrLNYU), [Pink Floyd](https://www.youtube.com/watch?v=GG1fgCHvDNQ), [Alice Cooper](https://www.youtube.com/watch?v=2Oo8QzDHimQ).

 <br>